It is a broad medical term used to denote kidney disease or damage, which can eventually lead to kidney failure.

 Macroalbuminuria : urinary albumin excretion ≥ 300mg / 24 h.

-It is recommended that diabetics have their albumin levels checked annually, beginning immediately after a type 2 diabetes diagnosis and five years after a type 1 diabetes diagnosis.
+It is recommended that people with diabetes have their albumin levels checked annually, beginning immediately after a type 2 diabetes diagnosis and five years after a type 1 diabetes diagnosis.

 Medical imaging of the kidneys, usually by ultrasonography, is recommended as part of a differential diagnosis in the case of suspected urinary tract obstruction, urinary tract infection or kidney stones, or polycystic kidney disease.

 To assess the degree of damage in this (and any) kidney disease, serum creatinine is determined and used to calculate the estimated glomerular filtration rate (eGFR).
-The estimated normal glomerular filtration rate is equal to or greater than 90ml / min / 1.73m2.
+The estimated average glomerular filtration rate is equal to 90ml / min / 1.73m2.

-The goals of treatment are to slow the progression of kidney damage and control related complications.
+The treatment goals are to slow the progression of kidney damage and control related complications.

-The main treatment, once proteinuria is established, is ACE inhibitor drugs, which generally reduce proteinuria levels and slow the progression of diabetic nephropathy.
+The primary treatment, once proteinuria is established, is ACE inhibitor drugs, which generally reduce proteinuria levels and slow the progression of diabetic nephropathy.

-Other problems that are important in managing this condition include controlling high blood pressure and blood sugar levels, as well as reducing dietary salt intake.
+Other problems that are important in managing this condition include controlling high blood pressure and blood sugar levels and reducing dietary salt intake.

-Diabetic nephropathy in type 2 diabetes can be more difficult to predict because the onset of diabetes is often not well established.
-Without intervention, 20-40 percent of patients with type 2 diabetes / microalbuminuria will progress to macroalbuminuria.
+Diabetic nephropathy in type 2 diabetes can be more challenging to predict because the onset of diabetes is often not well established.
+Without intervention, 20-40 percent of type 2 diabetes/microalbuminuria patients will progress to macroalbuminuria.

 Diabetic nephropathy is the most common cause of end-stage kidney disease, which may require hemodialysis or even kidney transplantation.
-It is associated with an increased risk of death in general, particularly from cardiovascular disease.
+It is associated with an increased risk of death, particularly from cardiovascular disease.

-In the US, diabetic nephropathy affected approximately 6.9 million people during 2005-2008.
-The number of people with diabetes and consequently diabetic nephropathy is expected to increase substantially by 2050.
+In the US, diabetic nephropathy affected approximately 6.9 million people from 2005-to 2008.
+Consequently, the number of people with diabetes and diabetic nephropathy is expected to increase substantially by 2050.

 Immunoglobulin A (IgA) nephropathy